jsc329/ammonitorwiki/Chapter-05-Objectives.md

 usually the primary reason a monitoring program exists.
 Generally speaking, an objective identifies a vision that a person, organization, or agency may have.
 Monitoring can be used to assess whether or not that vision has been met.
-When an objective is not being met, it may prompt the individual, organization, or agency to act in a way that will push the objective towards its intended target.
+When an objective is not being met, it may trigger the individual, organization, or agency to act in a way that will push the objective towards its intended target.

-Objectives can be broadly placed into four categories:
+Objectives can be broadly placed into two categories:

 1.  **Fundamental objectives** are objectives that a decision maker truly values and wants to achieve \[1\].
 E.g., “Increase loon